ApiLogicServer/ApiLogicProject/readme.md

 &nbsp;

-<summary>Why Does It Matter: Faster, Simpler, Modern Architecture</summary>

 API Logic Server can dramatically improve web app development:

 * Automation makes it __faster:__ what used to require weeks or months is now immediate.
 Unblock UI Dev, and engage business users - _early_ - instead of investing in a misunderstanding.